-Most of the full-body puppetry was performed by a 2'10 tall stuntman, but the scenes in the kitchen were done using a 10-year old boy who was born without legs but was an expert on walking on his hands.
+Most of the full-body puppetry was performed by a 2'10" tall stuntman, but the scenes in the kitchen were done using a 12-year-old boy who was born without legs but was an expert on walking on his hands.

 The end of the film was one of the most significant musical experiences for composer John Williams.
 After several attempts were made to match the score to the film, Steven Spielberg took the film off the screen and encouraged Williams to conduct the orchestra the way he would at a concert.
 He did, and Spielberg slightly re-edited the film to match the music, which is unusual since normally the music would be edited to match the film.
 The result was Williams winning the 1982 Academy Award for Best Original Score.
-He recreated this at his last appearance with the LA Philharmonic at the Hollywood Bowl in 2013 conducting the orchestra live while the last reel was shown on the jumbotrons.

 At one point during filming, Drew Barrymore was consistently forgetting her lines, annoying Steven Spielberg to the point where he actually yelled at her.
 He later found out that she had reported to work with a very high fever.
 Feeling guilty, he hugged her and apologized repeatedly as she cried and cried.
 He then sent her home - with a note from her director.

 At one point, Gertie looks down at E.T. and says, "I don't like his feet."
 This was ad-libbed by Drew Barrymore and was actually her referring to the grouping of wires coming out of the E.T. puppet.
 She also ad-libbed the line, "Give me a break!" after Elliott tells her only little kids can see E.T.

 The doctors and nurses who work on E.T. are all real emergency room technicians.
 They were told to treat E.T. the same way they would treat a real patient, so that their dialogue and actions would seem real.